swellstores/swell-js/README.md

 ## Shopping carts

+#### Get a cart

-#### Retrieve the cart
+Retrieve the cart attached to the current session.

-Retrieve the current cart, if one has been created with at least one item.
-Returns a cart object or `null` if no items have been added to the cart.
+_Returns the cart object or `null` if no items have been added yet._

 ```javascript
 await swell.cart.get();